ASchneidman/odml_labs/lab5/lab5-projects.md

 1: Plan
 ----
 1. What is your plan for today, and this week?

+Based on our results from the last lab (baselines), and feedback from the proposal, we've decided to pivot our project to focus on analyzing the impact of privacy-preserving techniques on Rezemblyzer, a diarization package we were able to run on device.

-2. How will each group member contribute towards this plan?
+3. How will each group member contribute towards this plan?

+We plan on having each group member examine a different privacy-preserving technique (i.e. cancelable biometrics).

 2: Execution
 ----